AnupRajPaudel/LLM-Assignment-7th-Semester/Assignment-3.1-RAG/README.md

 # Assignment 3.1: Retrieval-Augmented Generation (RAG)

-This assignment implements a basic Retrieval-Augmented Generation (RAG) pipeline.
-The system crawls a given website, builds a retrieval index, and answers questions using retrieved context and a language model.
+This assignment demonstrates a basic implementation of a Retrieval-Augmented Generation (RAG) system.
+It involves crawling a target website, constructing a retrieval index, and generating answers using context retrieved from the document store and a language model.

-## Objectives
+## 🎯 Goals
-- Crawl a website and build a document store.
+- Crawl web content and build a structured document store
-- Implement a retriever to fetch relevant documents for a query.
+- Implement a retriever to locate relevant content for user queries
-- Use a language model to generate answers based on retrieved context.
+- Use a language model to generate responses based on retrieved information
-- Evaluate the RAG system on a question-answering dataset (e.g., Natural Questions or TriviaQA).
+- Evaluate the end-to-end RAG pipeline using a QA dataset like Natural Questions or TriviaQA

-## Usage
+## 🚀 How to Use
-1. Install dependencies: `pip install -r requirements.txt`
+1. Install all dependencies: `pip install -r requirements.txt`
-2. Run the notebook: `rag_pipeline.ipynb`
+2. Open and run the notebook: `rag_pipeline.ipynb`
-3. Place datasets in the `data/` folder.
+3. Place any datasets or crawled documents in the `data/` directory

-## Directory Structure
+## 📁 Project Structure
-- `rag_pipeline.ipynb`: Main implementation notebook
+- `rag_pipeline.ipynb` – Core implementation of the RAG pipeline
-- `requirements.txt`: Python dependencies
+- `requirements.txt` – List of required Python packages
-- `data/`: Datasets and crawled documents
+- `data/` – Folder containing datasets and crawled web content
-- `utils.py`: Helper functions (crawling, retrieval, evaluation)
+- `utils.py` – Utility module with helper functions for crawling, retrieval, and evaluation

 ---

-Update this README as you progress with the assignment.